egeoffrey/developer/docs/learn/components/database.md

 # The eGeoffrey Database

-Redis has been selected as the preferred option for storing eGeoffrey's data.
-This is because it is light and especially when running on a Raspberry Pi, does not stress the SD card too much with continuous writing operations.

 To provide a controlled and structured access to the data, the only module which can access the database is `controller/db`.
 Queries have to be submitted in the same way eGeoffrey's modules traditionally communicates, e.g. through the message bus. `controller/db` will take care of executing the query returning the result back.

 To ensure a decent user experience, a pre-configured database image is provided in the package `egeoffrey-database`, which is automatically deployed by the installer.

+**Redis** has been selected as the preferred option for storing eGeoffrey's data.
+This is because it is light and especially when running on a Raspberry Pi, does not stress the SD card too much with continuous writing operations.

 The Redis database will accept connections on the following port:

 * `6379/tcp`

+As an alternative option, **MongoDB** is also supported by `controller/db` and is delivered by the `egeoffrey-database-mongodb` package.
+However, this options is intended for a complex ISP scenario when hosting multiple houses and Redis approach to keep everything in memory would come with a high cost.
+For a standalone, raspberrypi-based installation, Redis is always the way to go.

+The MongoDB database will accept connections on the following port:

+* `27017/tcp`

 ## Database Schema

-Redis is a simple key-value pair database with some capabilities to store timeseries data (e.g. the so called Sorted Set Time Series).

 eGeoffreys stores the following information in the database: